Distributed Event-based State Estimation: Preliminaries and Problem Formulation

 \subsection{Problem statement}

-We seek a distributed and event-based state estimation architecture and design that emulate the centralized estimator \eqref{eq:FCSE1} and \eqref{eq:FCSE2} up to guaranteed bounds and with lower average communication requirements.
-Furthermore, the stability results for estimation shall be extended to the distributed event-based control system given when the state estimates are used for state-feedback control \eqref{eq:stateFeedback}.
+We seek a distributed and event-based state estimation design that emulates the centralized estimator \eqref{eq:FCSE1} and \eqref{eq:FCSE2} up to guaranteed bounds and with lower average communication requirements.
+Furthermore, the stability results for estimation shall be extended to the distributed event-based control system that is obtained when the state estimates are used for state-feedback control \eqref{eq:stateFeedback}.
 State estimators, controllers, and event triggers are to be implemented locally on all agents of the NCS in \fig \ref{fig:networkArchitecture} without central coordination.